 When you need to contact Twitter support, it’s important to know how.
 The official Help Center is your best place to start.
 There, you can find support forms and answers to many questions.

-To get a good response, follow some key tips.
-Be clear and to the point in your messages.
+To get a good response, be clear and to the point in your messages.
 Share all the details about your problem, like your username and any error messages.
 Always keep your tone respectful when talking to the support team.

 Don’t give up if you don’t get an answer right away.
 Some people have to try a few times before they get help.
 If you’re a brand or have lots of followers, say so in your appeal.
 It might help them see your issue is important.